y2k-user/y2k-user/README.md

 ## Hi there 👋

+🔭 I’m currently working on a database-backed website that will help expand a person's music catalogue.
+🌱 I’m currently studying at The University of Sheffield in my third year for a Bachelor's degree.
+📈 This is not the end.
+Far from it!
+Still got more contributions to make, repositories to fill up and expertise to gain!
+Just wait..
+💯 "From the womb to the tomb, presume the unpredictable" - Nas (1995)

 <!--
 **y2k-user/y2k-user** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.